 Jemperli (dostarlimab-gxly) is an anti-programmed cell death receptor-1 (PD-1) antibody indicated for the treatment of adults with mismatch repair-deficient (dMMR) recurrent or advanced solid tumours and dMMR-recurrent or advanced endometrial cancer.

-Dostarlimab was discovered by American biotechnology firm AnaptysBio using its proprietary somatic hypermutation antibody platform.
+Dostarlimab was discovered by AnaptysBio, a biotechnology company based in the US, using its proprietary somatic hypermutation antibody platform.

-The drug was licensed to US-based pharmaceutical company Tesaro through an exclusive licence and collaboration agreement in March 2014.
-It joined GlaxoSmithKline’s (GSK) portfolio in 2019 after GSK acquired Tesaro.
+The drug was licensed to the US-based pharmaceutical company Tesaro through an exclusive licence and collaboration agreement in March 2014.
+It joined the GlaxoSmithKline (GSK) portfolio in 2019 after GSK acquired Tesaro.

 GSK is currently responsible for the research, development, commercialisation and manufacturing of the antibody.